Lava-10/knowMoreQR/README.md

   Developed using React and TypeScript, with integrated Ada bot for enhanced customer interaction.

 - **Backend:**
-  Built using Spring Boot and deployed on AWS.
   The backend connects to an Apache Cassandra database via DataStax Astra and employs Spring Data JPA for improved authentication and user management.

 - **Security & Scalability:**
   The combination of Cassandra for data storage and Spring Security with JPA repositories ensures both robust performance and secure handling of user data.